GA-BEWD-2014/BEWD-2014/13_Associations/instr_code_demo_notes.md

 	*	__has_many__
 	*	__has_many :through__

 Before we get into the code and syntax, we want to show students how to identify model associations with a familiar application.
 For students, its easier to start with a familiar application rather than finding associations for an application they do not know.
-We are using Twitter (instructors can change if they wish).
+We are using Twitter if this is not popular in your market, feel free to change.

 ####Task Instructions